joshir199/Offline-Appointment-Management-App/README.md

 # Offline Appointment Management App
 Managing the appointments for small business locally

-Welcome to **Ofline Apointment Management App** — your all-in-one digital assistant to manage car repair appointments effortlessly!
+Welcome to **Offline Appointment Management App** — your all-in-one digital assistant to manage car repair appointments effortlessly!
 Designed for repair shops, mechanics, and car service centers, this app makes scheduling, tracking, and reminding easy, fast, and reliable.

 ---